eight04/webext-dialog/README.md

 Usage examples
 --------------

 The dialog UI is built inside a popup.
-You have to create a HTML file and load the setup script.
+You have to create an HTML file and load the setup script.
 For example, create `my-dialog.html`:

 ```html
 <html>